October 31, 2024

 24/25 SCHOOL YEAR

-We contiuously collect food items for the 5 & 2 Ministry.
+We continuously collect food items for the 5 & 2 Ministry.
 Bring your donations and place in the black bin in church narthex.
 Lists detailing items needed are also available in the narthex.
 Monetary donations welcome!
 Contact Gale-Svenson-Campbell for details gales1949@gmail.com

 If you can volunteer, please contact